LittleTimmy52/OpenComputers/Security/README.md

 ### Keypad

 This reads input from a keypad and opens the door if the correct pin is inputed.
 To change the pin simply change the local correctPin to the pin you want to open the door.
+Multiple keypads work, but display is to one.
 To work with rolldoor change the doorcontroller to rolldoorcontroller in line 3 and increase the variable called delay.

+### KeypadAdvanced

+This is the exact same as keypad, but it is intended to have a keyboard and monitor inside to enter commands and lock the keypad, also multi keypad is untested.